revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 Debugging the code using `System.out.println()` will lead to manual scanning of the whole output every time the program is run to ensure the code is doing the expected operations.
-Moreover, in the long run, it takes lesser time to code JUnit methods and test them on class files.
+Moreover, in the long run, it takes lesser time to code JUnit methods and tests them on class files.

 </blockquote>
 </details>